johncchampion/ontap_config_ansible/README.md

 _8 October 2023_
 * Removed node rename and root aggregate rename tasks and updated main.yml.
 Root aggregates are no longer visible through the REST API or Ansbile modules.
 * Updated ontap_info.yml and save_ontap_info.yml tasks to use na_ontap_rest_info (removed na_ontap_info since the module is deprecated)
+* Updated svm.yml task - removed the ontapi_version parameter in the NFS task (no longer required)
 * New example vars files